 - Exact match on email

-Similarity-based match on name and address fields
+- Similarity-based match on name and address field

-Acquia’s Identity Resolution Engine offers multiple layers of identity resolution and allows you to configure rules to meet your needs and promote the best values to build a master record for all of your customer profiles.
+Acquia’s identity resolution engine offers multiple layers of identity resolution and allows you to configure rules to meet your needs as well as promote the best values to build a master record for all of your customer profiles.